aquasecurity/tracee/docs/docs/events/builtin/man/misc/bpf_attach.md

 Triggered when a BPF program is attached to a kernel instrumentation point (kprobe, uprobe, tracepoint, or raw_tracepoint).
 This event provides information about both the BPF program and the probe it's being attached to.

-This event is useful for:

-- Monitoring BPF program deployment
-- Security auditing of kernel instrumentation
-- Understanding system behavior changes

 ## EVENT SETS

 **none**